shantanudrane/shantanudrane.github.io/index.md

 description: Shantanu Rane is a researcher in security and privacy at the Palo Alto Research Center.
 ---

-I manage the Cyber-Physical Systems research area at [PARC](https://www.parc.com).
+I manage the cyber-physical Systems research area at [SRI](https://www.sri.com)'s Future Concepts Division (formerly Xerox PARC).
 My research background is in applied cryptography, statistics and signal processing.
 My current projects revolve around fundamental and applied problems in security and privacy.

 I earned a Ph.D. in electrical engineering from [Stanford University](https://www.stanford.edu), California in 2007, a Masters in